pvandervelde/mindvortex/src/posts/2100-01-04-Robotics-driving-scuttle-with-ros-physical.md

 - Stream metrics off the robot and setup Grafana
 - Get some better sensors, currently I don't have a LIDAR or any sensors really
   - First sensor we'll be getting is a bumper sensor, more on that
+- Find a way to do automatic updates on the robot --> fullmetalupdate looks interesting but it's no longer maintained